 Figure 5: Preconditioning Flowchart

-Note that Section 5.2 testing may occur after Section 5.1 if the Section 5.1 testing includes the preconditioned carbon canister (from Section 5.2) for the entire fuel soak period.
-If the soaked vehicle or test rig is transported after Section 5.1 testing then the test vehicle or test rig must be exposed to fuel during the transportation.
+Note that Section 5.1 testing may occur after Section 5.2 if the Section 5.1 testing includes the preconditioned carbon canister (from Section 5.2) for the entire fuel soak period.
+If the soaked vehicle or test rig is transported after Section 5.1 testing then the test vehicle or test rig must be exposed to fuel (no less than 50% fill) during the transportation.
 If the soaked fuel system is transported to second laboratory after conducting the Section 5.1 soak, it must be subjected to a 1-week presoak with fresh fuel at a temperature no higher than 95°F, prior to beginning any test sequence to measure hot soak or diurnal emissions.

 Soak Fuel System Components